FarmonApp/farmonapp.github.io/docs/Agronomic Practices/Cover Cropping.en.md

+---
+title: Cover Cropping with Camelina
+description: Camelina can be grown as a cover crop either alone or more commonly as part of a cover crop mix.
+Mostly winter camelina is used as a cover crop for a fall to spring cover, but spring camelina can also be used depending on climate and seed availablity.
+---

 # Cover Cropping with Camelina

 Camelina can be grown as a cover crop either alone or more commonly as part of a cover crop mix.
 Mostly winter camelina is used as a cover crop for a fall to spring cover, but spring camelina can also be used depending on climate and seed availablity.